Quick Answer

 Warm white, oat, or cream

-A softer base usually solves the problem faster than adding more decorative objects.
+A softer base can solve the problem faster than adding more decorative objects.

 When a room feels too flat